MichaelBell/tinyQV/README.md

-# Tiny45: A Risc-V SoC for Tiny Tapeout <!-- omit in toc -->
+# Tiny-QV: A Risc-V SoC for Tiny Tapeout <!-- omit in toc -->

 Idea is to implement a 4 bit at a time RV32 processor, similar to [nanoV](https://github.com/MichaelBell/nanoV) but optimized for QSPI RAM and Flash instead of SPI FRAM.